 You can appear smart, eco-friendly, and resourceful to friends, family, and co-workers by celebrating National Biodiesel Day with them this March 18.
 No doubt they will be impressed with your mad gas knowledge (and so we’re clear, we’re talking about the gas that will help you attract friends, not scare them away).
 So, let’s kick it biodiesel style!

-National Biodiesel Day - History
+National Biodiesel Day timeline

 Worldwide biodiesel production reaches 1.1 billion gallons